t-o-k/POV-Ray-color-maps/README.md

 # POV-Ray-color-maps
-Color maps for POV-Ray v3.7 from the Plasma, Inferno, Magma and Viridis color maps in Python's matplotlib.
+Color maps for POV-Ray v3.7 from the Plasma, Inferno, Magma and Viridis color maps in Python's Matplotlib.

 The include file Color_Maps.inc contains these color maps: